webzakimbo/bcome-read-the-docs-guides/docs/source/built-in-commands/ssh-to-server.rst

 SSH to a server
 ****************

-The following AsciiCast demonstrates the usage of the built-in 'ssh' command, used to initiate an SSH session with a target server.
+The ``ssh`` command is used to initiate an SSH session with a target server.

+The following AsciiCast demonstrates the usage of this command:

 .. raw:: html